GrimHexFreeNavy/GHFN_UTIL/README.md

 ## setupFileLinks.bat
 This script will set your game install directory back to its default. then build out the GHFN recommended config from there User Folders and config will be backed up to the directory where script exists.

+# GHFN Performance Optimizations
+This guide now lives in wiki! you can find it here: [GHFN Performance Optimizaitons](https://github.com/jpzabriskie/GHFN_UTIL/wiki/Star-Citizen-Performance-Optimization)